What is it?

 How will I be taught?

-You will be provided with notes booklets for each topic.
+You will be provided with online booklets for each topic.
 In addition to this you will be asked to: complete individual and group work activities to enable you to develop your understanding.
-Answer short questions within the booklet.
-Complete homework using past exam paper questions.
-Take regular key assessments to ensure you have understood a topic.
-Attend support sessions to help in your learning.
-Carry out practical chemistry tasks to meet the endorsement and prepare you fully for the written examinations.

 How will I be assessed?